mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

    :include-source: no

-Simulating this model we get the following trajectories for ``x`` and ``y``.
+Simulating this model, we get the following trajectories for ``x`` and ``y``.
 Of course, they look identical.
 But in order to really determine if there are any differences between them, let's plot the error value, ``e``: